-- · HOBJ of the object Database, the open handles of which are to be displayed. - HOBJ of the object Database table, the open handles of which are to be displayed. - HOBJ of the object Structure definition the open handles of database tables whose structure definition matches the given HOBJ will be displayed. - mask of the name, the open handles of which are to be displayed. - mask_of_information from where the handle has been opened, if the INFO keyword is used.
+- · HOBJ of the object Database, the open descriptors of which are to be displayed. - HOBJ of the object Database table, the open descriptors of which are to be displayed. - HOBJ of the object Structure definition the open descriptors of database tables whose structure definition matches given HOBJ will be displayed. - mask\of\the\name, the open descriptors of which are to be displayed. - mask of information from where the descriptor has been opened, if INFO keyword is used.

-If the SHOW_HANDLE command is called with no parameters, information on all open handles will be written to the log file.
+If the SHOW\HANDLE command is called with no parameters, information on all open descriptors will be written to the log file.

-For each handle, the log contains the database name, connection number, descriptor type, handle name, and information from where the handle was open.
-The displayed type and name of the handle varies depending on handle types as the following table states:
+For each descriptor, log contains database name, connection number, descriptor type, descriptor name and information from where the descriptor was open.

+Displayed type and name of descriptor varies depending on descriptor types as the following table states:

-Descriptor type Displayed type Descriptor name table handle table Name of object of Database table type. transaction handle trans Name of object of Database type, in which the transaction is open. connection handle connect The parameter connectString of the SQL_CONNECT action. database handle dbase Name of object of Database type, that represented the parameter dbObjldent in the action SQL_CONNECT.
+Descriptor type Displayed type Descriptor name table descriptor table Name of object of Database table type. transaction descriptor trans Name of object of Database type, in which the transaction is open. connection descriptor connect The parameter connectString of the SQL_CONNECT action. database descriptor dbase Name of object of Database type, that represented the parameter dbObjIdent in the action SQL_CONNECT.

-CONO connection established (IPC_TCPIP) Receiv TELL Command : SHOW_HANDLE
+CONO connection established (IPC\TCPIP) Receiv TELL Command : SHOW\HANDLE

-->Db TestDB con 1:table MAT_GROUP: <HI mycomp,S.Test_DBmanager>
+->Db TestDB con 1:table MAT\GROUP: <HI mycomp,S.Test\DBmanager>